 The morning of the Amtrak Cascades derailment disaster our office immediately began investigating the circumstances that led up to the crash.

 At 10:45 a.m. we performed a simple “status check” of Amtrak 501 on the Amtrak Cascades website (www.AmtrakCascases.com).
 We also immediately noticed that the website noted a delay in the departure time from Seattle, as well as delays at several stops along the route.

-Now that our law firm is representing several victims of Amtrak 501, we are making this information public in the hopes of pointing a spotlight on this unreported data point.
+Now that we represent several victims of the Amtrak 501 collision, we are making this information public in the hopes of pointing a spotlight on this unreported data point.

 The departure delays were as follows (see screenshots below):

 Scheduled: 6:14 a.m.